 As I was sitting in the doctor’s office, scratching the acne scars on my face, a woman sat next to me.
 She took out a brand new makeup kit and started redoing her makeup.
 A weird thought came to my mind.
 When was the last time I bought new makeup for myself?
-I had probably been using the same products for the last 10 years, likely explaining my acne problem.

 I went home and emptied my makeup drawer.
 I threw out everything that had expired, took a picture, and sent it to a close friend.
 The next day I went out and bought some new makeup.
 I can do that now—I can spend on myself because I’m not living with him anymore.